 For input voxel grid of size $56\times56\times56$, we designed two branching $3$D convolutional layers with kernels sizes $3\times3\times3$ and $5\times5\times5$.
 The Hyperband algorithm \cite{li2017hyperband} evaluated $8$ as the best number of kernels for both the convolutional layers and $512$ units for the fully connected layer before the output layer.
 To accelerate and stabilize the learning process, we applied batch normalization in-between layers, and considered a progressively smaller learning rate (starting at $5\times10^{-5}$ until reaching $3\times10^{-7}$) and dropout factors of $0.25$ on the output of convolution layers and of $0.5$ on the fully connected layer.
 Since we formulate the problem in the form of a multi-output regression with $60$ values.
 To evaluate the quality of the learning, we used two measures: Mean Absolute Error (MAE) and Mean Squared Error (MSE), the former being employed as the loss function.

 It was observed that the network was able to learn a function to approximate the entropy of $60$ viewpoints precisely.
-An example of comparison between the original entropy map (built by calculating entropy of views) and the map predicted by our model for a Toilet object is shown in Fig.~\ref{fig:entropy-example}.
-The distribution of the predicted values resemble closely the distribution of the true values.
-To extract the best-views from the entropy map we use a peak detection algorithm that returns the coordinates of the local maxima in the matrices.
+An example of a comparison between the original entropy map (built by calculating the entropy of views) and the map predicted by {MORE} for a Toilet object is shown in Fig.~\ref{fig:entropy-example}.
+The distribution of the predicted values resembles closely the distribution of the true values.
+To extract the best views from the entropy map we use a peak detection algorithm that returns the coordinates of the local maxima in the matrices.